nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 In this article, we’ll see some quick but successful ways to extract meaningful keyphrases from text and how we can use that to produce helpful visualizations.

-### MOTIVATION
+## MOTIVATION
 Over the course of about four weeks during my internship at NLMatics, I worked on creating a visualization of search results from the NLMatics engine.
 Currently, asking a question to our system provides a textual list of possible answers.
 While this is very useful in many cases, there is an opportunity to add another lens through which to view information by displaying it in a more intuitive manner, and to guide the user to see what is important about this particular document.
 With visualization, there are so many possibilities for expressing connections and relationships among the data--color-coding, relative size, text labels, link lengths, link colors...the list goes on!
 We’ll explore some of these ideas throughout this article.

 In this piece, I’ll walk through a simplified version of the process I went through and also some of what I learned from this project.
 There are two main steps: Keyphrase Extraction, i.e. getting the most meaningful phrases from our text, and then Visualization, which involves clustering based on those phrases and displaying these clusters in an aesthetically appealing manner.
 If you just want to see the final product, I have set up a [repository](https://github.com/cznlm/visualize-keyphrases) that you can just download and run.
 It provides a notebook with all of the code from the both steps as well as the modified kmapper code from the Visualization section.

-### KEYPHRASE EXTRACTION
+## KEYPHRASE EXTRACTION
-#### INTRO.
+### INTRO.
 TO RAKE AND YAKE
 Keyphrase extraction is not an easy task for a computer; it’s not even easy for humans!
 Take this sentence from the [Harry Potter Wikipedia page](https://en.wikipedia.org/wiki/Harry_Potter) for example:

 <div align="center">“The central character in the series is Harry Potter, a boy who lives in the fictional town of Little Whinging, Surrey with his aunt, uncle, and cousin.”</div><br>

 What are the important keyphrases here?
 Are they the proper nouns—“Harry Potter” and “Little Whinging, Surrey”?
 Or are they people—“boy,” “aunt,” “uncle,” and “cousin”?
 Or are the book-related terms most important—”central character”, “series”, “fictional”?
 As you can see, there are many different interpretations of what makes a keyphrase “meaningful,” even to human judgement.
 This makes keyphrase extraction a very interesting area of NLP research.
-[This paper](https://arxiv.org/pdf/1905.05044.pdf), published in July 2019, provides a very thorough overview of the unsupervised and supervised methods currently in the field.
+For background, [this paper](https://arxiv.org/pdf/1905.05044.pdf), published in July 2019, provides a very thorough overview of the unsupervised and supervised methods currently in the field.
 Additionally, [this paper](https://www.aclweb.org/anthology/P14-1119.pdf) from 2014 is also a very prominent literature review, if a bit outdated.

 For this demonstration, we will focus on a couple of automatic methods (i.e. no training of a model required), namely [RAKE](https://www.researchgate.net/profile/Stuart_Rose/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents/links/55071c570cf27e990e04c8bb.pdf) (Rapid Automatic Keyword Extraction) and [YAKE!](https://github.com/LIAAD/yake) (Yet Another Keyphrase Extraction).
 The reason I chose these two methods is because they are very fast while still producing decent results.
 At NLMatics, there is often a large number of long documents to be searched by the clients, so speed is most definitely a primary concern.
 Because of this need for speed and thus the relative simplicity of the algorithms, it is important to note that these methods may cut off phrases in the wrong places, return some not-so-relevant phrases, or miss important phrases entirely, etc. At the end of the day though, I think the speed is worth it!